-If you’re about to launch a new Google Ads PPC search campaign, then there are 9 key settings you’ll want to double check to ensure you’re set up for success:
+We use this Google Ads checklist every time we set up a new campaign for a client.
+If you’re about to launch a new Google Ads PPC search campaign, there are 9 key settings you’ll want to double-check to ensure you’re set up for success:

 1. Initial Keyword Match Type

-A very common mistake that almost all new PPC advertisers make is to set the keyword match type to Broad.
-Broad match will give you the most traffic, but in the early stages of your test campaign you don’t want to risk showing your ad to irrelevant keywords.
+A very common mistake that almost all new PPC advertisers make is to set the keyword match type to Broad without a strategy behind it.
+Broad match will give you the most traffic, but in the early stages of your test campaign you don’t want to risk showing your ad to irrelevant searches.

-For everyone who is not familiar with keyword match types, here’s a quick primer:
+For everyone who is not familiar with keyword match types, here’s a quick primer.
+There are three match types: Broad, Phrase, and Exact.

-The match type of a keyword tells Google which keywords should trigger your ad to be displayed.
-For example, if all of your keywords are Exact match, then you tell Google to only show your ad when the exact keyword is typed into Google.
+The match type of a keyword tells Google which searches should trigger your ad.
+If all of your keywords are Exact match, then you’re telling Google to only show your ad when the exact keyword (or a very close variation) is typed into Google.

-Broad match keywords will trigger your ad for the exact match, the phrase match, and also for any other keyword that Google has determined is related.
-So as I said before you’ll get the most traffic with Broad match, but you risk showing your ad to irrelevant traffic that Google thinks is related to your product or service.
+Broad match keywords will trigger your ad for the exact match, the phrase match, and also for any other search that Google has determined is related to your keyword.
+So you’ll get the most traffic with Broad match, but you risk showing your ad to irrelevant traffic.

 2. Negative Keywords